Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.

-- Words of wisdom to help you breastfeed for longer.
+- Words of wisdom to help you breastfeed longer.

 Increasing breast milk is a demand and supply process.
 Therefore, naturally removing milk from your breasts more frequently is the most common and effective way to increase milk production, and fast.
 Of the breastfeeding mothers we surveyed who tried to increase their milk supply, 44% had the most success via breastfeeding more frequently and/or pumping.
 This means less milk is reserved in between feeds, prompting the breasts to produce more milk.

-The best ways to increase breast milk production according to our mothers surveyed:
+According to our mothers, the best ways to increase breast milk production are by: